At your eligibility interview, IRCC asks you questions to decide if you can make a claim in Canada. This interview is not your refugee hearing.

-What will happen during the eligibility interview
+What happens during the interview

-During your appointment, an IRCC officer will:
+An IRCC officer will:

 - Why did you come to Canada?